What’s next in the search for the imploded submersible? | KRDO

 The agency is traveling a team to St. John’s and Labrador to conduct the probe.

+On Saturday, the Royal Canadian Mounted Police (RCMP) also announced it would conduct its own investigation separately from the Transportation Safety Board.
+The police superintendent Kent Osmond said the RCMP investigates all reportable deaths off shore.

+“There’s no suspicion of criminal activity, per se, but the RCMP is taking initial steps to assess whether or not we will go down that road,” he said.

-The US Coast Guard also would investigate the incident, according to a post on Twitter by the National Transportation Safety Board.
+The US Coast Guard will also investigate the incident, according to a post on Twitter by the National Transportation Safety Board.

 A Coast Guard official said Thursday that authorities are discussing how an investigation would unfold since the implosion took place in international waters.
 Experts have suggested that that any probe would consider the submersible’s design, the materials used to build it, and Rush and OceanGate’s role in the deathly disaster.